 The campers were sold in Walmart stores nationwide and online from July 2018 to January 2019 for $400.
 Fisher-Price is offering a free repair to remedy the issue.

-Do I have a Power Wheels Barbie Dream Camper Recall Lawsuit?
+Questions About a Power Wheels Barbie Dream Camper Recall Lawsuit?
 Contact a Johnson//Becker Lawyer for a Free Case Review.

-If your child sustained an injury due to complications with a stuck accelerator pedal on the Barbie Dream Camper, we would like to speak with the lawyers at Johnson//Becker.
-We are currently pursuing toy recall lawsuits across the country, and you may be entitled to compensation from filing a lawsuit.
+If your child sustained an injury due to complications with a stuck accelerator pedal on the Barbie Dream Camper, you may want to speak with the lawyers at Johnson//Becker.
+We are currently pursuing toy recall lawsuits across the country, and you may be entitled to financial compensation.